hydronics2/2019-easy-bee-counter/README.md

 # 2019-easy-bee-counter

 This version of the bee counter is all through hole components.
-I haven't tested this but it's not much change from many other versions with a few improvemnets.
+I really wanted to make an easy to assemble bee counter for folks just starting out.
+I haven't tested this yet but I wanted to get it out early with a few improvemnets.
+The code is pretty simple and I'll post it as soon as I can test it with a few bees flying.

 I've posted two versions.
-One with an Adafruit Itsy-bitsy uController and one with an Adafruit Feater footprint.
+One with an [Adafruit Itsy-bitsy](https://www.adafruit.com/product/3727) uController and one with an [Adafruit Feather](https://www.adafruit.com/product/3405) footprint.
 The ItsyBitys features a SAMD21 32bit uController and one with a feather footprint.
 There's a nice esp32 feather as well as a few other options.

 All The other componets are similar.
 Powered by 5V.